Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition

-NoCode-bench collects a large number (634) of feature addition PRs from the wild, offering broad coverage and simulating real-world development scenarios.
-However, evaluating LLMs on 634 tasks is expensive and time-consuming.
+\nc collects a large number (634) of feature addition PRs from the wild, offering broad coverage and simulating real-world development scenarios.
+However, evaluating software engineering agents on 634 tasks is expensive and time-consuming.
 Furthermore, the specifications and the oracle (i.e., the test cases for our benchmark) of some real-world feature addition tasks are not well-specified, making them very challenging to tackle.
-To provide a lightweight and dependable alternative for debugging, fine-grained analysis, and evaluation under limited resources, we construct a manually validated subset, namely NoCode-bench Verified.
-We refer to the full set as NoCode-bench Full.
+To provide a lightweight and dependable alternative for debugging, fine-grained analysis, and evaluation under limited resources, we construct a manually validated subset, namely \nc Verified.
+We refer to the full set as \nc Full.
 Together, the two sets offer complementary strengths, balancing broad coverage with lightweight evaluation.